ewancoder/slog-seq/README.md

 }
 ```

+and then pass it to the `NewLogger` function with `slogseq.WithHandlerOptions(opts)`.

-If you need to disable TLS certificate verification, you can do so by calling `handler.DisableTLSVerification()`.
+If you need to disable TLS certificate verification, you can do so by using the option `slogseq.WithInsecure()`.

 ## Traces